fread-ink/epub-cfi-resolver/README.md

 Static function to generate a CFI string for a `node` reference and optional `offset` into a text node.
 The offset will be adjusted to conform to the CFI specification if needed.
 If present the `extra` string will be appended at the end of the CFI before the closing bracket.

+Also see alternate calling convention below

+## CFI.generate(<array>, extra)

+Same as CFI.generate(node, offset, extra) except takes an array of objects containing `{node: <nodeRef>, offset: <number>}` pairs and outputs a CFI that includes `!` indirection steps, assuming the array has more than one entry.

+## CFI.sort(<array of CFI objects>)

+Sort-in-place an array of CFI objects based on when they appear in the document.

+Based on `CFI.compare()`.
+Note that this is based on parsing the CFI strings only.
+No resolving is done by `.sort()`.

 ## CFI.compare(a, b)

 Static function that compares two CFI objects, e.g: